parcoil/dotline/README.md

 ### Supported OSes

 - Windows: ✅ (Tested on Windows 11 24H2)
-- Linux: ✅ (Tested on Arch Linux on KDE)
+- Linux: ✅ (Tested on the following distributions)
+    - Arch Linux on KDE
+    - CachyOs on KDE
 - MacOS ⚠️ (Seems to work. must build yourself, tested on MacOS sequoia)

 > [!WARNING]